mhzghz/Microwave-Radio-Path-Analysis/README.md

 The ptelev source file (clutil.c) needs a slight tweak to work with 2021 NLCD data.

+I put together a large (30+ GB) single file which contains the converted SPLAT!
+SDF terrain data files, NLCD data, and the fixed 'ptelev' program.

+It is available here as 'splat.tgz': https://archive.org/details/microwave-path-data

+Download it save it to '/usr', then 'tar xvzf splat.tgz' to create all the required data files under the new '/usr/splat' directory.

 ***Try it out!*** http://gbppr.ddns.net/path.main.cgi

 ![Example terrain and path profile](TerrainProfile1.png)